vitchyr/StudyPlanner/README.md

 # StudyPlanner
 This program is used to help you study better!
-Given a class schedule and your school's academic calendar, this creates a schedule for when to review your notes.
+Given a class schedule and your school's academic calendar, this creates a schedule for when to review your lecture notes.
 Specifically, study a lecture a day, a week, and a month (4 weeks) after you first listened to a lecture.
 This ensures that the material stays in your (relatively) long term memory, reducing the need to cram for exams.

 ### Usage
 ```